ShuoyiHU/PDF-splitter-by-Table-of-Contents/README.md

 <b>Tips</b>

 Any problems or comments or advice?
 Contact me by sending an email to hushuoyi@westlake.edu.cn.
-I'm more than happy to answer them.
+I'm more than happy to answer these questions.